"Montgomery County leaders search for more information from contact tracing" | Watch Montgomery County leaders search for more information from contact tracing Clips at FOX.com

 FOX 5 Washington DC

-Many businesses and retail establishments are trying to keep up with ongoing changes as the number of COVID cases nationwide continue to go up.
+Many businesses and retail establishments are trying to keep up with ongoing changes as the number of COVID-19 cases nationwide continue to go up.

 ...